+These aggregate effects mask important differences based on the timing of reminders.
 Focusing on the sample of farmer promoters who received messages on time (red bars in the figures and Column 2, 5, 8, 11 in Table C7), we find that the goal reminders have positive impacts on farmer promoters' performance.
-The impacts for the three individual outcomes are moderate in size ranging between 2% and 4% and are statistically significant for two outcomes.
-The increase in the standardized index of 0.08 standard deviations is statistically significant at the 1% level.
-By contrast, we find that the goal reminders do not have any effect for the farmer promoters who received the delayed message.
-The observed patterns indicate that goal reminders have a positive impact on performance when farmer promoters are still working on those tasks, but once farmers promoters have decided they have completed the work, the goal reminders do not motivate farmer promoters to go back to the task and do more.
-The impacts of goal reminders observed with the full sample are all positive but insignificant, consistent with the pattern observed with the on-time sample.
-Furthermore, we do not find that the treatment impact estimates vary across participants' social desirability score (Table C8).
-The observed messages of the task and do more.
-The impacts of goal reminders observed with the on-time sample.
+The impacts for the three individual outcomes are moderate in size, ranging between 2% and 4%, and estimated with varying levels of precision.
+When these outcomes are aggregated into a standardized index, we observe a statistically significant improvement in overall performance, with a point estimate of 0.08 standard deviations at the 1% significance level.
+By contrast, we find that the goal reminders do not have any effects when farmer promoters receive the messages after they complete their tasks.

+The observed patterns suggest that goal reminders have a positive impact on performance when farmer promoters are still working on those tasks, but once farmer promoters decide their tasks have been completed, goal reminders do not motivate them to go back to the task and work more.
+However, as we noted earlier, one important caveat of these analyses is that the reminder message randomization was not stratified by the timing of when farmer promoters undertook their work.
+Therefore, our results do not necessarily imply that the difference in treatment effects between those two samples is due to the variation in message timing.17

 One important question in assessing the overall effects of goal-setting on performance is whether goal-setting affects behaviors not linked to the goals.
 The direction of these spillover effects is theoretically ambiguous.
 Agents may direct effort away from other activities (Holmstrom and Milgrom, 1991).
 Alternatively, we may observe an increased effort in other activities due to either task complementarities or an overall increase in the level of motivation.
-We examine farmer promoters' performance for an agroforestry campaign which takes place in the same agricultural season but was not part of this goal setting experiment.
-As shown in Appendix Table C9, we do not observe that the goal reminders affect performance in the agroforestry campaign.
-The number of farmers mobilized for tree planting and collection is not statistically different between treatment and control groups.
-We further
+We explore such effects by testing whether the intervention affects farmer promoters' performance in an agroforestry campaign, another extension program which took place in the same agricultural season but was not part of this goal-setting experiment.
+In Appendix Table C9, we show that the goal reminders do not lead to a significant change in the number of farmers mobilized for tree planting and collection.
+We further analyze the potential trade-off between quantity and quality of performance using the information on the quality of demonstration plots collected during field visits by SEDOs.
+We find no difference in quality measures of how demonstration plots were maintained between the treatment and control groups.
+Overall, these results suggest that improved performance resulting from goal reminders does not come at the cost of reducing farmer promoters' effort on other dimensions of their performance.
+18

-16As we noted earlier, one import caveat of these analyses is that reminder message randomization was not explicitly stratified by the timing of farmer promoter's undertaking their work.
-While the observed effects are consistent with the expected effects of reminder messages, our results do not necessarily imply that the difference in treatment effects between those two samples is due to the variation in message timing.
-For example, it is possible that the type of farmer promoters that start their tasks late are more responsive to reminder messages, driving the results for the on-time message sample.
+17For example, it is possible that the type of farmer promoters that start their tasks late are more responsive to reminder messages, driving the results for the on-time message sample.
 We further note that there is a small imbalance in the share completing the work on time for the input goal reminder (Table C3), which may help explain why we do not observe a significant treatment effect for this outcome.
-Last, this null result for the delayed sample further assuages concerns about surveyor demand effects as it suggests that merely receiving a goal reminder does not change self-reported outcomes.